 - Instrument object provides a single an interface for downloading and analyzing a wide variety of science data sets.

-- Instrument independent analysis routines.
+- Includes instrument independent analysis routines.

 - Science data pipeline tasks of identifying files, loading, cleaning, and modifying data sets are built into the instrument object.